Greensburg tornado: Casualties

 Approximately 90 people were taken to hospitals within the first day following the tornado.
 Greensburg's main hospital, the Kiowa County Memorial Hospital, was destroyed by the tornado; those who were injured had to be treated in several nearby cities with functional hospitals, including Dodge City, Pratt, Kinsley, and Wichita.
 The Pratt Regional Medical Center in Pratt received the most tornado patients of any hospital in the area, 59 people being transferred to the facility for treatment.
 Six patients who were already being treated for unrelated injuries at the Kiowa County Memorial Hospital before the tornado were transferred to the Comanche County Hospital, although none sustained tornadic injuries.

 A study carried out by the University of Kansas Health System in April 2013 concluded that the critical mortality rate, a measure of the number of deaths in a certain population, from the tornado was 18% and that age was related to the degree of injuries sustained from the tornado.

 Legacy

-The tornado and its aftermath have been featured in two television series: Greensburg, created by actor Leonardo DiCaprio and which documents the aftermath of the tornado; and the miniseries Build It Bigger: Rebuilding Greensburg.
+The tornado and its aftermath have been featured in two television series: Greensburg, created by actor Leonardo DiCaprio and which documents the aftermath of the tornado; and the Science Channel miniseries Build It Bigger: Rebuilding Greensburg.
 Depictions of the event are also present in several pieces of literature, including The Greening of Oz by author Robert Fraga.
 In the book, Fraga writes: "The reconstruction is nearly complete, and it's a model for towns everywhere in this country.
 A new town has grown up out of the prairie with a spectacular collection of public buildings".